thatcat13/cat-portfolio/README.md

 ## Setup/Installation Requirements

 * open index.html file in your browser
-* or access gh-pages assigned to this project
+* or access gh-pages assigned to this project:

-* link to GitHub Pages: [Portfolio Page] (thatcat13.github.io/cat-portfolio)
+thatcat13.github.io/cat-portfolio